hoffmangroup/segtools/doc/segtools.rst

 independently.
 If the segmentation is large, this can add an hour or more to the runtime of each Segtools command.
 Preprocessing cuts this load time to just a few seconds.
 See ``--help`` for more details.

+If you specify OUTFILE, `.pkl.gz` will be added on to its end for you, so there is no need to add it on yourself.

 .. include:: _build/cmdline-help/segtools-preprocess.help.txt